Everything you need to understand notarization, prepare your documents, and schedule your appointment with confidence.

 If you already know what you need, you can book anytime.

-Most notarizations go smoothly when these few things are prepared ahead of time.
+Most notarizations go smoothly when these few things are prepared.

 • Each signer has a valid, unexpired government ID